AntonioC4r10s/little_blue_zebra/README.md

 # Weather Data Dashboard

 This is a weather data dashboard project that uses Streamlit to create an interactive interface.
 It extracts current weather and forecast information from an external API, stores the data in a SQLite database, and displays it in a visually appealing manner.
+The app.py is hosted [here](https://antonioc4r10s-little-blue-zebra-app-zkxhf2.streamlit.app/).

 ## Features